 I am a member of a personal pension arrangement, will the company contact me when I am due to retire?

-Your pension provider must send you a statement of your options for opening your pot at least six months before your expected date of retirement.
+Your pension provider must send you a statement of your options for opening your pot at least four months before your expected date of retirement.
 Most personal pension schemes will require you to select a retirement date at the time you join.